Welcome to today's edition of the Rush 24-7 podcast.

 But you get some young whipper snapper in there, they will be frightened of such threats from high-ranking regime officials, and they can be kept in line.

-And the fact that so many people in the left on the media and and outside the media on the left are throwing Woodward overboard is a tantamount admission.
+And the fact that so many people in the left and on the media and outside the media, on the left, are throwing Woodward overboard is a tantamount admission.

 And by the way, Obama's from Chicago.

-This is the daily way.
+This is the Daily Way.

-This is uh this is it.
+This is it.

-But the fact that Woodward acknowledged well, if Obama knew about this, I don't think he would like this at all.
+But the fact that Woodward acknowledged, well, if Obama knew about this, I don't think he would like this at all.

-That's that says uh that says a lot to me.
+That says a lot to me.

-When I had my column in the Washington Times with the editor uh John Solomon, received a phone call from a senior Obama White House official who didn't like some of my columns.
+That exact thing happened to me when I had my column in the Washington Times with the editor, John Solomon, received a phone call from a senior Obama White House official who didn't like some of my columns.

 Even though I'm a supporter of Obama, I couldn't imagine why this call was made.

-And he did threaten that if he continued to run my columns, he would lose or his reporters would lose their White House credentials.
+And he did threaten that if he continued to run my columns, he would lose, or his reporters would lose their White House credentials.

-Well, that's that's not unique.
+Well, that's not unique.

 Other regimes have threatened reporters with the loss of credentials.

-What is of note here is to the extent that any low information people are paying attention, this has to come as a surprise to them.
+What is of note here is to the extent that any low-information people are paying attention, this has to come as a surprise to them.

 I don't think they see Obama this way at all.